 But amid this glum picture, there are terrific accomplishments and initiatives well worth highlighting.
 Consider just four that recently caught my attention (and feel free to send along others).

 Ohio’s Straight-A schools

-Let’s first give credit where credit is due—to the cream of the crop in terms of earning top marks on school report cards.
+Let’s first give credit where credit is due—to the cream of the crop in terms of earning top marks on.
 The table below shows five schools that received A’s on the overall rating—a composite of Ohio’s various components—and on five critical measures of achievement and growth on state assessments: the performance index (PI), overall value added (VA), and three subgroup value-added indicators that are based on growth results for gifted students, students with disabilities, and students in the lowest 20 percent in statewide achievement.
-(Click here for a map showing the schools’ locations.)
+(Click showing the schools’ locations.)
 On average, pupils in these schools are achieving at very high levels on state tests, as indicated by A’s on the performance index.
 In addition, students across all parts of the achievement spectrum—low and high achievers alike—are making gains, as evidenced by the A’s on the value-added growth measures.
 Clearly, earning A’s in all these areas is challenging and especially so for high-poverty schools that typically score lower on the PI.
 But hopefully in the coming years, we’ll begin to see more schools break into this exclusive club.
 As for the fantastic five below: Job well done—and hope to see you again next year.

 Table 1: Ohio’s Straight A schools based on 2017–18 report card ratings